Equality and diversity

 Access to Our Services

-We aim to ensure everyone has equal access to our services and in particular take into account the needs of disabled, vulnerable and disadvantaged groups.
+We aim to ensure everyone is able to access our services and in particular take into account the needs of disabled, vulnerable and disadvantaged groups.

 - All our communications are available in large print, on CD and audio tape, in Braille or translated into another language.